cunnie/cunnie.github.io/content/post/freebsd_kernel.md

 which features 2 x 10GBaseT network interfaces.
 We run FreeBSD 13 on our firewall.

+#### Aborted

+We aborted our attempt to modify the kernel because the Intel X557-AT2 does not support NBASE-T, at least not according to its [datasheet](https://cdrdv2.intel.com/v1/dl/getcontent/334279).

 #### Disappointment!

 We quickly discovered that our firewall was negotiating the wrong speed with our